jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (i) a drinking water supplier has persistently failed to comply with legislative requirements; or (ii) there is a serious risk to public health relating to the drinking water services provided by a drinking water supplier; or
     (iii) a drinking water supplier has ceased to operate a drinking water service, or is, in Taumata Arowai’s opinion, at significant risk of ceasing to operate a service:
+  (aa) a territorial authority (despite the definition of that term in section 5(1)) includes Watercare:
   (b) if a territorial authority is obliged to ensure access to drinking water, the territorial authority may consider a range of options to fulfil its obligation, including—
     (i) taking over the management and operations of the drinking water service, on a temporary or permanent basis:
     (ii) ensuring drinking water continues to be provided through alternative supply arrangements: